Hotel New Otani

 Meguro Citizens Center Gymnasium Pool

-This gorgeous 50 x 25 m pool and adjacent toddler pool is a prime city swimming spot.
+This gorgeous 50-by-25-meter pool and adjacent toddler pool is a prime city swimming spot.
 The outdoor pools here are part of a bigger complex that includes a range of facilities.
 Meguro Pool wins the vote for most conveniently located (a 12-min walk from Meguro station), and while it’s a prime spot for families with children, the weekends are populated with a young crowd, making it a top place for people-watching.
-Open July 1 until September 10.
-Adults ¥200, Children ¥100, Toddler Pool ¥100 (for two hours)
+Visit the Meguro Ward website for more information.

 Park Hyatt Tokyo Sky Pool

-Undoubtedly the Rolls Royce of pools, you don’t know the true meaning of pool until you’ve navigated your way across Park Hyatt Tokyo member’s only 8 x 20 m sky pool, exclusive to staying guests and Club members.
-Located on the 47th floor of one of the city’s finest establishments, this one is not outdoors but the giant wall-to-ceiling windows offer a grand view of Tokyo, and even snow-capped Mt.
-Fuji on a clear day.
+Undoubtedly the Rolls Royce of pools, you don’t know the true meaning of pool until you’ve navigated your way across Park Hyatt Tokyo‘s members-only 8-by-20-meter sky pool, exclusive to staying guests and Club members.
+Located on the 47th floor of one of the city’s finest establishments, this one is not outdoors but the giant wall-to-ceiling windows offer a grand view of Tokyo, and even snow-capped Mount Fuji on a clear day.
 After a luxury swim or workout with a resident fitness trainer, you can enjoy drinks and light refreshments from the poolside menu.

 Aqua Field Pool

-This large 50m outdoor pool has a stunning view of Tokyo Tower, as it’s located literally steps away from it.
-A large wide terrace (complete with chairs and tables to relax under the sun) gives an excellent view onto the lush Shiba Koen, which boasts Zozoji Temple.
-A few lanes are reserved for serious swimmers, and the rest of the pool is opened for playing around.
+This large 50-meter outdoor pool has a stunning view of Tokyo Tower, as it’s located literally steps away from it.
+A large wide terrace (complete with chairs and tables to relax under the sun) gives an excellent view of the lush Shiba Koen, which boasts Zozoji Temple.
+A few lanes are reserved for serious swimmers, and the rest of the pool is open for playing around.
 The pool is surrounded by the beautiful traditional aspects of our capital, and the space feels very open and large, especially for Tokyo.
-Open from July 1 until September 15.
-Adults ¥400, Children ¥200
+See the Aqua Field Pool’s official homepage for more information.

 Keio Plaza Hotel